State and Federal Policies

 CHAMPS promotes policies that encourage and support quality foster parenting so more children will be safe and healthy, experience greater academic success, build healthy relationships, and leave foster care to join permanent families.
-The playbook showcases research-based policy recommendations and examples that aim to inform and inspire ongoing state and tribal efforts to improve the lives of children in foster care.
-These playbook is organized around the CHAMPS six priority policy goals.
+The playbook showcases six research-based policy goals, including state and local policy examples, to inform and inspire ongoing state and tribal efforts to improve the lives of children in foster care.

 - Provide timely access to trusted, dedicated staff and peer support to foster parents; see policy primer on goal #4;

 - Ensure timely access to physical and mental health services; see policy primer on goal #6

 A downloadable PDF version of the CHAMPS policy playbook features recommendations for policy approaches, examples of existing policies and programs, and supporting research.